Duck boat survivor Tia Coleman stunned by legal maneuver invoking 1851 law

 - Duck boat survivor Tia Coleman stunned by legal maneuver invoking 1851 law

+- At least 17 people, including children, killed when duck boat capsizes in Branson, Missouri

-- 'You will dance again:' Coleman family lays to rest four members killed in duck boat tragedy
+- Several Indiana family members among 17 killed in Branson duck boat crash

+- Coast Guard to raise duck boat that sank in storm killing 17

+- Duck boat operator cared more about profits than safety, Missouri's attorney general says in lawsuit